• Skip to primary navigation

 So use your feeling of Not Quite Right that you have developed, to know when to back away and maybe even next time to use smaller ways of asking them to stand back politely and wait.

-And keep approaching and retreating from the door, each time waiting for The Chew before moving forwards again – no matter how long it takes for your horse to Chew.
+And keep approaching and retreating from the door, each time waiting for the horse to lick and chew before moving forwards again – no matter how long it takes.
+We can’t make too big a deal about the importance of waiting no matter how long it takes for them to lick and chew.

 Do this approach and retreat until you can get to the door and put the food in the feeder with the horse relaxed and still interested in you.